 The Call of Duty World League is one of the world’s largest eSports tournaments.
 With a prize pool totalling more than $6 million for the 2022 season, it also stands as one of the most lucrative events in pro gaming.

 Held annually to coincide with the release of every new Call of Duty video game, the CWL stands as a tour de force for the most competitive first-person shooter on the market.

 The league culminates in the the COD World League Championships, which pits all of the qualified pro and amateur teams against each other, in a season-ending, big purse event.

 So what is it about the tournament that makes it so special, and why do so many people tune in?
 Let’s take a look at the history and future of the Call Of Duty World League.

 Many of the world’s best esports betting sites regularly offer betting markets on Call of Duty World League events.
 The 2022 season has more fanfare, funding and popularity than its previous efforts, so be sure to join in on the discussion at Esportbet and keep us bookmarked for the latest match updates and betting guides.

 If you’re new to betting online, please read our how to bet on esports guide to learn how to place a wager on your favourite Call of Duty pro gaming matches, and how the odds and betting types work.
 Readers from United States are recommended to check out BetOnline or any of the highest-rated sites listed in the table at the top of this page.

 More detailed esports betting site reviews can be found in our best esports betting sites guide.

 Call of Duty World League Championship Odds

-The odds for the 2023 edition of the Call of Duty: World League Championship have not been released, but be sure to keep checking as they will be out in the coming months.
+The odds for the 2023 edition of the Call of Duty: World League Championship have been released.
 Our top betting site that has CWL Championships for United States is BetOnline.